HCL-TECH-SOFTWARE/appscan-maven-plugin/README.md

 # Configurable Options:

 	OPTION:			DEFAULT VALUE					DESCRIPTION
-    output		<root project>/target/<root project name>.irx	The name and/or location of the generated .irx file. appId		null - Required for 'analyze' goal		The id of the application in the cloud service. appscanKey	null - Required for 'analyze' goal        	The user's API key id for authentication. appscanSecret	null - Required for 'analyze' goal        	The user's API key secret for authentication.
+    output		<root project>/target/<root project name>.irx	The name and/or location of the generated .irx file.
+If the selected path does not exist, the default path is applied. appId		null - Required for 'analyze' goal		The id of the application in the cloud service. appscanKey	null - Required for 'analyze' goal        	The user's API key id for authentication. appscanSecret	null - Required for 'analyze' goal        	The user's API key secret for authentication.